-The Postal Service is projecting a \$2 to \$3 billion loss this year and has indicated that a rate increase is needed along with reform flexibility in the areas of labor and operations, pricing, products, investments, and oversight.
-The Postal Service has indicated that the main reasons for this projected loss include reduced revenues from the Postal Rate Commission's decision, cost of living adjustments, and a continued soft economy.
-While we are in the process of assessing the reasonableness of this projected loss it is apparent that the Postal Service is facing significant financial challenges as evidenced by the deterioration in its current financial condition.
+The Postal Service is projecting a revised loss of \$1.6 to \$2.4 billion this year, after the Governors of the Postal Service voted unanimously to modify the April 10 decision of the Postal Rate Commission by raising some rates on July 1.
+The Postal Service has indicated that the main reasons for this projected loss include reduced revenues from the Postal Rate Commission's decision, cost-of-living adjustments, and a continued soft economy.
+Previously, the Postal Service had been projecting a \$2 to \$3 billion loss.
+We are now in the process of assessing the reasonableness of this projected loss, however, it is apparent that the Postal Service is facing significant financial challenges as evidenced by the deterioration in its current financial condition.

-While the Committee is assessing the Postal Service's call for reform, the Postal Service must still address their critical management and financial practices.
-While progress has been made by the Postal Service in recent years to improve these practices, we believe that continued effort must be given to improving performance and accountability throughout the Postal Service.
+While this Committee is assessing the Postal Service's call for reform, the Postal Service must still address their critical management and financial practices.
+Although progress has been made in recent years to improve practices, we believe that continued effort must be given to improving performance and accountability throughout the Postal Service.
 Specifically, we believe:

-- Contracting activities need proper control and oversight to prevent fraud, waste, abuse, and mismanagement; - Performance data and financial information must be reliable for senior managers to make sound business decisions; - Labor management and personnel practices must be improved; - Mail processing systems must deliver; - ♦ Computer security and privacy must preserve the customers' trust.; and - Organizational structure and strategic planning must address the core mission.
+Contracting activities need proper control and oversight to improve operations and to prevent fraud, waste, abuse, and mismanagement;

+- Performance data and financial information must be reliable for senior managers to make sound business decisions; - Labor management and personnel practices must be improved; - Mail processing systems must deliver; - Computer security and privacy must preserve the customers' trust; and - Organizational structure and strategic planning must address the core mission.